unique-chan/NBBOX/README.md

   * `angle_range (min, max)` (dtype: int): Rotate each bounding box by a random number between *min* and *max*, during training.
 Each box is affected by a different random number.
   * `translate_range (min, max)` (dtype: int): Translate each bounding box by a random number between *min* and *max*, during training.
 Each box is affected by a different random number.
     * `isotropically_translated` (dtype: boolean): If this variable is `True`, each box is translated while preserving the aspect-ratio.
 Otherwise, not.
+  * `threshold` (dtype: float): If the width or height of a bounding box is below a certain threshold, transformation is not applied.
 - When training with this Git repo, you can easily control the arguments as follows:
   * Example: { scale_range: (0.7, 1.0), isotropically_rescaled: True }, angle_range: (-2, 2), { translate_range: (-1, 1), isotropically_translated: True }
   ~~~